pjtunstall/0-shell/README.md

 - redirection
 - environment variables

-I've also included some features from the optional extra project [job-control](https://github.com/01-edu/public/tree/master/subjects/0-shell/job-control):
+I'm also implementing some features from the optional extra project [job-control](https://github.com/01-edu/public/tree/master/subjects/0-shell/job-control):

 - Ctrl+C: terminate a child process and return to the 'shell'
 - Ctrl+Z: pause a child process and return to the 'shell'